-We’ve all heard the rumors and seen occasional evidence — some Internet service providers slow down certain types of traffic, like BitTorrent traffic.
+We’ve all heard the rumors, and even seen occasional evidence.
+Some Internet service providers slow down certain types of traffic, like BitTorrent traffic.
 Other ISPs slow down their customers’ connections if they download too much data in a month.

 Torrenting?
 Make Sure You Use a VPN for Privacy!

 If you’re torrenting and you aren’t using a VPN, you are just asking for trouble.
 ISPs are blocking subscribers and sending notices to them to stop, and the problem is getting worse.

 The solution to use torrents and retain your privacy is really very simple: Just use a VPN like StrongVPN to keep your torrenting private so nobody can see.

 StrongVPN is a great choice — they’ve got unlimited bandwidth, clients for any device, blazing-fast connections, great security, and a low monthly price.
 Plus as an added benefit, you can use them to watch streaming media like Netflix that might be blocked in your country.

 BitTorrent Traffic Shaping